soliforte/kestrel/README.md

 Still under heavy development, also: I don't know any javascript at all, so if you have suggestions to fix/improve, let me know.

-Assuming you have the newest build of kismet install: from the kismet source directory: mkdir plugin-kismap cd plugin-kismap clone this repo cd ../ make plugins-install start kismet server
+Assuming you have the newest build of kismet installed:
+   From the kismet source directory: mkdir plugin-leaflet cd ../ make plugins-install start kismet server